 Characters can have multiple desires that may conflict with each other.
 Maybe your character wants to go out and explore the world but they would have to leave the family they love behind.
 Internal conflicts are just as important as external ones.

 Similarly, creating situations that question the beliefs or mindsets of a character can consequently make them interesting to engage with.
 This is the basis of the character of Rorschach.
 Over the course of the story, his beliefs are put to the test, constantly being questioned by those around him and ultimately resulting in a final confrontation.
-By examining the complex rational and eventual consequences of his beliefs through use of other characters and situations, Rorchach himself becomes an interesting character to follow.
+By examining the consequences of his beliefs through use of other characters and situations, Rorchach himself becomes an interesting character to follow.